-This is actually built into Gmail, but you'll need to go to Settings > Labs and enable it.
-It's most helpful for people who have to send a lot of very similar responses.
-If you have to regularly send reports or answer a lot of similar customer service questions, Canned Responses can save you loads of time.
+This is actually built into Gmail, but you’ll need to go to Settings > Advanced > Templates and enable it.
+It’s most helpful for people who have to send a lot of very similar responses.
+If you have to regularly send reports or answer a lot of similar customer service questions, Templates can save you loads of time.

 With a new email open, type up the content that you want to save as a template.
-If you have an email signature, delete it so it doesn't get saved as part of your canned response (that would add it to future emails twice and we don't want that).
-Then, click the arrow in the lower right corner, select Canned Responses > New Canned Response and give it a name.
+If you have an email signature, delete it so it doesn’t get saved as part of your canned response (that would add it to future emails twice and we don’t want that).
+Then, click the three dots in the lower right corner, select Templates > Save draft as template and give it a name.